qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 .. index:: External Storage, WebDAV
 .. _external_storage:

-Storing and fetching an external ressource
+Storing and fetching an external resource
 ==========================================

-A field may target a ressource stored on an external storage system.
-Attribute forms can be configured so they act as a client to an external storage system in order to store and fetch those ressources, on users demand, directly from the forms.
+A field may target a resource stored on an external storage system.
+Attribute forms can be configured so they act as a client to an external storage system in order to store and fetch those resources, on users demand, directly from the forms.

 .. _external_storage_configuration: